-On completion of the contract all relevant documentation must be retained, and safely archived, by the Local Technical Service Manager.
+On completion of the contract all relevant documentation must be retained, and safely archived, by the Contractor and the International Paint Technical Service Representative (if present).

-Inspection equipment for measurement of blast profile depth, relative humidity, wet and dry film thickness, etc. should be approved types and be correctly calibrated
+Inspection equipment for measurement of blast profile depth, relative humidity, wet and dry film thickness, etc. should be of approved types and be correctly calibrated.